Santander Bank Polska: Foundation

 The mission of Santander Foundation established over 10 years ago (until 2001 it operated under the name of “Pomoc Ludziom”) is to invest in the development of talents and passion of children from economically disadvantaged families.

-Marketing campaigns
+Past marketing campaigns

-Bank Zachodni WBK creates its image, among others, by means of advertisement/commercial campaigns which feature international celebrities.
-Among the celebrities who starred in the commercials were: John Cleese, co-founder and member of Monty Python Group, comedian Danny DeVito, selector of Poland's national football team, Leo Beenhakker, French actor, Gérard Depardieu and Antonio Banderas.
-At the moment, the bank's face is Chuck Norris.
-In April of this year, Izabela Kuna joined the campaign and is currently advertising the newest BZWBK product – "Worth Recommending Account" with Chuck Norris.
+Before the acquisition by Santander, Bank Zachodni WBK used to create its image, among others, by means of advertisement/commercial campaigns which featured international celebrities.
+Among the celebrities who starred in the commercials were: John Cleese, co-founder and member of Monty Python Group, comedian Danny DeVito, selector of Poland's national football team, Leo Beenhakker, French actor, Gérard Depardieu, Antonio Banderas and Chuck Norris.
+In April of 2013, Izabela Kuna joined the campaign and advertised the newest BZWBK product at the time – "Worth Recommending Account" with Norris.